 What Is A Dry Well?

-A dry well is an underground structure that disposes of unwanted water from your home – typically stormwater, and at times, gray water, which is all water from your household except for the water from your toilet.
+A dry well tank is an underground structure that disposes of unwanted water from your home – typically stormwater, and at times, gray water, which is all water from your household except for the water from your toilet.
 It is a covered, porous-walled chamber that allows water to slowly soak into the ground (that is, percolate), dissipating into the groundwater.

 As you know, living in Oregon means that we experience a lot of storms and water excess.
 With uncontrolled stormwater, you can expect erosion and localized flooding time and time again.
 Dry wells are just one means by which stormwater runoff can be collected and controlled.